actuary492/actuary492.github.io/_posts/2025-01-15-regression.md

 A common rule of thumb is that the higher the $R^2$, the better the model explains the response variable.
 However, it is also wise to not consider the rule of thumb too literally, as in aiming for 90% or above.
 There are complex things in the world where explaning everything is simply not possible.
 Depending on the context, even a low $R^2$ would suffice if the aim was to find a model that can partly explain the response.

-# Violation of Assumptions in (Simple and Multiple) Linear Regression
+# Violation of Assumptions in (Simple and Multiple) Linear Regression: Diagnosis and Solutions

+It is very important to check for these violations.
+We need to satisfy linear regression assumptions to ensure that our beta estimate is unbiased and consistent (sure to converge to true value in large population) while being able to produce accurate inferences in tests, measuring confidence intervals and standard errors.
+If violations of the model occur, these inferences above can potentially be invalid as these measures heavily rely on the assumptions of the linear regression being fulfilled.

 A very simple way to check if assumptions of the linear regression is violated is through checking plots of the residuals of the regression model.